-- Project Goal: To support the operations and mission of Esterlyn's House. - Output Measure: Provision of services for patients who travel abroad for healthcare needs. - Outcome Measure: This project is currently in progress.
+- Project Goal: To support the operations and mission of Esterlyn's House. - Output Measure: Provision of services for patients who travel abroad for healthcare needs. - Outcome Measure: This project is currently under closeout review.
 Upon availability of data, Esterlyn's House to provide number of patients participating in housing and transportation programs.